SAISD Mobile App

 Duplication of work-presenting or submitting of the same work for different assignments

-Cheating-the use or attempted use of unauthorized assistance on a paper, during an exam, on homework, or other project.
+Cheating-the use or attempted use of unauthorized assistance on an assessment including essays, exams, class assignment, homework, or other project.

 Fabrication or falsifying- creation of false data or citations